-Stephanie was born and raised in the community of Calgary Midnapore and earned a degree in political science.
-Stephanie went on to obtain her Masters in Business Administration in Strategic Management from Rutgers University, where she won their Graduate School of Management Case Competition in 2000.
+Stephanie was born and raised in the community of Calgary Midnapore and earned a degree in political science from the University of Calgary.
+Stephanie went on to obtain her Masters in Business Administration from Rutgers University.

 Stephanie speaks English, French, and Spanish fluently, and enjoys traveling and spending time with her husband James and their son Edward.